nuriabel/FraudsterCorpus2021/README.md

 This is the data used for experiments in the paper:

-Bel, Núria, Gabriel Bracons, and Sophia Anderberg.
+Núria Bel, Gabriel Bracons, and Sophia Anderberg.
 2021.
 "Finding Evidence of Fraudster Companies in the CEO’s Letter to Shareholders with Sentiment Analysis" Information 12, no. 8: 307. https://doi.org/10.3390/info12080307

 Please, cite the paper if you use the corpus.